 According to Al-Mutawa, the key message is that the 99 attributes of Allah are global human attributes for all people aspire to.
 "Attributes like generosity, strength, wisdom, foresight, mercy and dozens of others that are not used to describe Islam today," he says.
 "These attributes are fundamentally human and do not belong to any one culture.
 Our similarities as people far outweigh our differences."

-The story of THE 99 begins in the 13th century, as Baghdad is besieged by the army of Hulagu Khan.
-Guardians work feverishly to safeguard the sum knowledge of the empire's libraries, instilling the vast lore into 99 gemstones which, in the generations to follow, are scattered throughout the world.
+The story of The 99 begins in the 13th century, as Baghdad is besieged by the army of Hulagu Khan.
+Guardians work feverishly to safeguard the sum knowledge of the empire's libraries, instilling the vast lore into 99 gemstones that, in the generations to follow, are scattered throughout the world.

 In modern times, Rughal, a centuries-old scholar who knows the secret of the gems, attempts to locate the gemstones and exploit them.
 Dr. Ramzi Razem hopes to use the power of the gems to benefit mankind.